 PPCS is committed to energy conservation through load management.
-Together with our SHIFT for Savings program, PPCS members can make a significant impact on reducing demand, protecting the electric grid, and keeping electric rates flat.
+Together with our SHIFT for Savings program, PPCS members can significantly reduce demand, protect the electric grid, and keep electric rates flat.
 When demand is low, wholesale power is less expensive.
-PPCS members who sign up for load management take advantage of reduced rates for electric heating and water heating that can be controlled during periods of high demand.
+PPCS members who sign up for load management take advantage of reduced electric and water heating rates that can be controlled during periods of high demand.
 By controlling these devices through load management, PPCS can balance electric demand more evenly, which helps reduce overall costs.

 Thank you for participating in PPCS’ load management program.
 If you have any questions, please contact us.

 Load management is a tool used to help balance the demand for electricity with the ability to generate and economically purchase electricity.
 Dairyland Power Cooperative (DPC) and its member cooperatives save money by delaying the need to construct additional power plants and reducing the need to purchase expensive power during periods of high demand.

 Dairyland is a Midwest Independent Transmission System Operator (MISO) member.
 MISO ensures reliable power and equal access to electric generation and transmission in 15 U.S. states and in Manitoba, Canada.
 Consequently, Dairyland’s use of load management may also be affected by the larger MISO region's energy demands and weather patterns.